But I know I’m not the only one. It is becoming the norm to watch TV while using a mobile or tablet.

-After 5 years of successful Christmas ads which have almost become as much a tradition as eating turkey on Christmas day (I said almost), John Lewis knows how to work their audience.
+After several years of successful Christmas ads which have almost become as much a tradition as eating turkey on Christmas day (I said almost), John Lewis knows how to work their audience.
 You can almost guarantee that once the Christmas ad has aired on TV, viewers will search for the ad on YouTube, share it on Facebook, tweet about it and hunt for the merchandise online.

 The strategy is so successful for John Lewis that for the first time this year they officially launched the ad on social media first.

 Reaching your target audience through second screen search is however still a concept in its early days and advertisers need to think carefully about the strategy behind it.

 Director of research at Millward Brown Digital, Joline McGoldrick says: ‘Right now, it’s still more often the case that people are using the second screen to engage in unrelated tasks to fill time during the commercial breaks or when first screen content has lost their interest.’

 A brand must be careful not to drive people to another brand and therefore have something compelling to drive the customer in.